 RADA stock price movements can be forecasted by using triggers based on moving averages, which are also some of the simplest technical indicators.
 The way the averages are calculated in each of the 2 popular cases, that is SMA and EMA varies, however the interpretation of Rada Electronics chart patterns after the calculations remain the same.
+The 100 day moving average of 1.2 is below the last closing price of 1.23.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Rada Electronics are mostly signals of long term trends and will help long term traders.

 Rada Electronics Bollinger Bands:

 Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of Rada Electronics stock price relative to previous trades.
 The stock price is trading between the average and the upper band in the context of Rada Electronics bollinger bands.

 Rada Electronics Moving Average Convergence Divergence or MACD: